-As part of the Sculpture Dublin public engagement programme, Visual Artists Ireland is organising a series of cafés that bring together artists, arts organisations and audiences, and connect them with local projects.
+As part of the Sculpture Dublin public engagement programme, Visual Artists Ireland organised a series of cafés that brought together artists, arts organisations and audiences, and connected them with local projects.

-This Café introduces Bushy Park and the immediate vicinity of the new sculpture commission.
-The awarded artist will be presented at the event.
+This Café introduced Bushy Park and the immediate vicinity of the new sculpture commission.
+The awarded artist was presented at the event.

-You will hear artists give insight into their working practices, learn about work they may be currently developing in their studios, and hear how research plays an integral role in developing new sculpture.
+The artist, Corban Walker, gave insight into his working practice, about the work he was developing in his studio, and he told us how research plays an integral role in developing a new sculpture.

-You will hear experienced arts professionals discuss the roles they play in supporting artists and in how sculpture is experienced by audiences.
+Experienced arts professionals discussed the roles they play in supporting artists and in how sculpture is experienced by audiences.

-We will also be hearing from local projects and initiatives that are taking place in the locality of the commission sites and engaging in discussion about what impact the sculpture commissions will have in the area.
+We also heard from local projects and initiatives that are taking place in the locality of the commission sites and we engaged in discussion about what impact the sculpture commission will have in the area.

 – Corban Walker, Commissioned Artist